openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  False if either operand is NaN.
 -  All values other than NaN must be ordered with

-   -  negative infinity less than all finite values, and
+   -  Negative infinity less than all finite values; and
-   -  positive infinity greater than all finite values.
+   -  Positive infinity greater than all finite values.

 -  Positive zero equals negative zero.